Baaghi 3 Movie Review: Tiger Shroff's Loud Roar Gets Drowned In This Passable Film

 Popcorn Refill: Interval

-Iconic Moment: Watching Tiger Shroff kick, punch and fly everytime he takes down his opponent, brings some thrills on the celluloid.
+Iconic Moment: Watching Tiger Shroff kick, punch and fly every time he takes down his opponent, brings some thrills on the celluloid.

 Plot

-As a kid, Ronnie (Tiger Shroff) is quite protective of his elder sibling Vikram (Ritiesh Deshmukh) and comes to his rescue whenever the latter finds himself in a sticky situation.
-Staying true to the promise given to their father on the death bed, Ronnie continues his 'dare-you-hit-my-brother' act even he grows up.
+As a kid, Ronnie (Tiger Shroff) is quite protective of his elder sibling Vikram (Riteish Deshmukh) and comes to his rescue whenever the latter finds himself in a tricky situation.
+Staying true to the promise given to their father on death bed, Ronnie continues his 'dare-you-hit-my-brother' act even when he grows up.

 Every time Vikram gets into a minor scruff, Ronnie comes to his rescue to beat the baddies to pulp and mouth his punchline, "Mujhpe aati toh main chhod deta hoon mere bhai pe aati toh main fod deta hoon."